 My general research interest is corporate communication in the public sector.
 This is rooted in my background as a scholar focusing on the public domain.
 I have a master’s degree (MSc) in Comparative Politics from Radboud University Nijmegen.
 In 2009 I obtained my second master’s degree in Public Governance (MA) at Utrecht University.
 For my PhD research at Utrecht University (USBO, Utrecht School of Governance) I analyzed how ‘mediatized incidents’ affect public accountability processes and policies of public sector organizations.

 In my current research, I mainly focus on the interaction between different types of organizations (public and private) and the news media.
 More specifically, I study differences in strategic communication between those types of organizations.
 I am also interested in mediatization processes: Do the news media affect structures, policies, and employees in organizations?
+In addition to that, I analyze the construction of societal debates.
 The results of these projects can be found in my academic and professional publications but I am also enthusiastic to write and tell about these to professionals.
 Together with Noelle Aarts, I supervise Kasja Weenink’s PhD project on quality in higher education.

 At the department of Communication Science I teach courses on Corporate Communication and supervise students who write their master’s theses.
+Next to that, I am the chair of our program committee.
 I am also a member of the department’s test review committee that reflects on and improves the quality of testing in our programmes.
-Next to that, I am one of the lecturers in our department’s Massive Online Open Course (MOOC) on Communication Ethics, that will be launched soon.